Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 1. During and after the print, as soon as sufficient filament has been extruded you can use M591 D# (where # is the extruder number) to report the measured mm/rev averaged over the print thus far, and its variation. (>10mm of extrusion is required before calibration information is displayed)
 1. If you pause and then resume the print, calibration will be re-started and the values accumulated from before you paused will be discarded.
 1. The mm/rev value goes into the L parameter of the M591 command.
 Use a positive or negative sign as reported by M591.
 Set the R (tolerance) parameter to somewhat more than the reported variation.
+1. If the print is paused, calibration restarts when it is resumed.

 ### How it works